ROCm/HIP/docs/how-to/faq.md

 ## What is AMD clr?

-AMD clr (Common Language Runtime) is a repository for the AMD platform, which contains source codes for AMD's compute languages runtimes as follows,
+AMD [Common Language Runtime (CLR)](https://github.com/ROCm/clr) is a repository for the AMD platform, which contains source codes for AMD's compute languages runtimes as follows,

 * hipamd - contains implementation of HIP language for AMD GPU.
 * rocclr - contains virtual device interfaces that compute runtimes interact with backends, such as ROCr on Linux and PAL on Windows.